Lazareena/Comp124-s14-hw3/README.md

 Here's a specific suggestion to get started:
 * Sketch out the methods and attributes of the Wheel and Machine classes (on paper, not in Java)
-* Diagram how they'll work together - the parameters, return types, etc.
+* Diagram how they'll work together - the parameters, return types, etc (again - on paper).
 * Choose one of the "low level" methods that's not dependent on calls to other methods.
 * Write code for the method.
 * Write a test for the method.